Dr Maja Niksic

 Maja joined the Cancer Survival Group in December 2015.
 Her previous work experience ranges from teaching courses such as SSC Psychiatry Research with Neuroscience, and Clinical Communication at King’s College London, volunteering with NGO’s for children with physical and cognitive disabilities, to working in psychiatric hospitals in Belgrade, Serbia.
 From 2008 to 2009 she was team leader of an interdisciplinary research team conducting a Randomised Controlled Trial at the University of Oxford, at the department of Physiology, Anatomy and Genetics.

-Maja is involved in teaching Statistics for Epidemiology and Public Health, Infectious Disease Epidemiology, Introductory Course in Epidemiology and Medical Statistics, Design and analysis of epidemiological studies, and in the annual short course Cancer Survival: Principles, Methods and Applications.
+Maja is involved in teaching Statistics for Epidemiology and Public Health, Infectious Disease Epidemiology, Introductory Course in Epidemiology and Medical Statistics, Statistics for Epidemiology and Population Health (STEPH), Statistical Methods in Epidemiology (SME), and in the annual short course Cancer Survival: Principles, Methods and Applications.

-She is supervising master students in DL MSc Epidemiology course.
+She is supervising master students enrolled in MSc courses, including distance learning.

 Maja currently works in the CONCORD programme, which aims to quantify international differences and trends in cancer survival for fifteen major cancers in adults and leukaemia in children.